taisiat/Caro/README.md

   }, [location]);
 ```

-The change in the `Google Map`'s viewport triggers a change to `bounds` as described above, which causes a new dispatch to fetch cars, refreshing the search results.
+The change in the `Google Map`'s viewport triggered a change to `bounds` as described above, which caused a new dispatch to fetch cars, refreshing the search results.

 #### My v1 solution

-I refactored my frontend search code to use URL search params instead of `localStorage`.
+I refactored my frontend search code to use `URL search params` in all cases instead of `localStorage`.
 Storing the search query in the URL has benefits such as ability to share the search parameters easily with friends and press backspace to return to the same search query.

 This is what my code looks like now.
-This reflects a few refactors: `localStorage`-> URL search params, static zoom level -> viewport coordinates, and 'click to search' -> 'exit input box to search'.
+This reflects a few refactors: `localStorage`-> `URL search params`, static zoom level -> `viewport` coordinates, and 'click to search' -> 'exit input box to search'.

 <h5 a><strong><code>SearchLine/index.js, location input box example</code></strong></h5>

 ```JavaScript
 const existingSearchParams = new URLSearchParams(location.search);

 const handlePlaceOnSelect = (address) => {
     setWhere(address);